By: Marilyn L. Davis

 You simply insert a hash mark (III) each time you do something in a particular category.

-You might be surprised at how much time you spent thinking or talking about desired results without creating activities that would produce the results.
+You might be surprised at many hours you spent thinking or talking about desired results without creating activities that would produce the results.

 This chart will help you understand how much you can get done during the course of a day and where your precious moments are going.

-You’ll see how much time is actually spent producing results and how much time you wasted on unproductive thoughts or conversations about your goals and sub-goals without concrete plans and actions to accomplish them.
+You’ll see how productive you were or how much time you wasted on unproductive thoughts or conversations about your goals and sub-goals without concrete plans and actions to accomplish them.

 We all undervalued time in our addiction.
 Learning to value time and using it wisely is a gift of recovery – use it to your advantage and see if you aren’t more productive in your daily routine than you thought possible.